 Social security or tax identification number

-Before investing in a 529 plan, consider whether the state where you or your Beneficiary resides has a 529 plan that offers favorable state tax benefits that are available if you invest in that state’s 529 plan.
+Before investing in a 529 plan, you should consider whether the state you or your designated beneficiary reside in or have taxable income in has a 529 plan that offers favorable state income tax or other benefits such as financial aid, scholarship funds or protection from creditors only available if you invest in that state’s 529 plan.

-Taxpayers should seek advice from an independent tax advisor based on their own particular circumstances.
+The TIAA group of companies does not provide legal or tax advice.
+Please consult your legal or tax advisor.
 Non-qualified withdrawals may be subject to federal and state taxes and the additional federal 10% tax.
 Non-qualified withdrawals may also be subject to an additional 2.5% California tax on earnings.

-TIAA-CREF Tuition Financing, Inc., Program Manager.
-TIAA-CREF Individual & Institutional Services, LLC, member FINRA, distributor and underwriter for Scholarshare College Savings Plan.
+TIAA-CREF Tuition Financing, Inc.(TFI), Program Manager.
+TIAA-CREF Individual & Institutional Services, LLC, Member FINRA and SIPC, distributor and underwriter for the Scholarshare College Savings Plan.

 Neither TIAA-CREF Tuition Financing, Inc., nor its affiliates, are responsible for the content found on any external website links contained herein.